yang-chengg/sandbox/feature-registry-app/README.md

 2. Update `deploy_config.sh` with the config for your environment

 3. Ensure the Databricks CLI is installed and configured on your machine.
 The "DEFAULT" profile should point to the destination workspace where the app will be deployed.
-You can find instructions [here](https://docs.databricks.com/dev-tools/cli/index.html)
+You can find instructions here for [AWS](https://docs.databricks.com/dev-tools/cli/index.html) / [Azure](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/cli/)

 ### Deploy the App
 1. Navigate to the app directory